volumio/volumio-plugins/plugins/music_service/new_50/README.md

 - i18n in conf files is related to configuration panel not main panel
 - to translate string in main panel, edit the file /volumio/app/musiclibrary.js to add an entry point (correponding to the uri in index.js in the plugin directory)
 - Add an entry into /volumio/app/i18n/strings_en.json and /volumio/app/i18n/strings_fr.json for your Tile Label name, using the TYPE.LABEL approach declared in the previous file

-- To install the plugin use: volumio plugin install
-- For refreshing after modifications: volumio plugin refresh
-- If you forgot the install phase, uninstall the plugin through the UI and edit the file /data/configuration/plugins.json to remove mention of the plugin, then restart volumio.

-Debug: look at journalctl -f to see plugin errors